diegolamanno/gatsby-source-greenhouse/README.md

 To use this source you need to supply a Greenhouse API token.
 You can create a Greenhouse API token by logging into Greenhouse and going to `Configure > Dev Center > API Credential Management > Create New API Key`.
 Make sure it is type **Harvest**.

+You will also need to whitelist your API key for the following endpoints:
+* Jobs
+* Job Posts
+* Departments

 Next, edit `gatsby-config.js` to use the plugin:

 ```